-Nebraska State Law requires that every child be fully immunized against diphtheria, tetanus, pertussis, (whooping cough), polio, measles, mumps, and rubella and have completed the Hepatitis B series before entering school (Appendix V).
-However, if parents/guardians have an objection to this requirement, Nebraska State Law provides a waiver to these requirements (Appendix VI) These waivers must be filled out completely and turned into the office.
-We also require parents to submit a Social Security number for their child.
+Nebraska State Law requires that every child be fully immunized against diphtheria, tetanus, pertussis, (whooping cough), polio, measles, mumps, and rubella and have completed the Hepatitis B series before entering school.
+However, if parents/guardians have an objection to this requirement, Nebraska State Law provides a waiver to these requirements.
+These waivers must be filled out completely and turned into the office.